jentaruno/chat-journal/README.md

 that rant format but nobody on the other side of the screen that would be bothered by it!
 ---
 **User stories**
-- As a user, I want to be able to create a chat category
+- As a user, I want to be able to create and delete chat categories
 - As a user, I want to view a list of the chat categories I have
 - As a user, I want to be able to tap into a chat category and see the texts I have sent in it
 - As a user, I want to be able to type and send texts